-One of the major challenges facing the new government in South Africa is the issue of land reform.
+One of the major challenges facing the new South African government is the issue of land reform.
 The apartheid regime confiscated vast tracts of land from the black majority as well as from coloureds and Indians.
 Africans were forced to move either to faraway homelands or to settlements on the outskirts of cities and towns.
 Now that apartheid is being dismantled, there are mounting calls for land redistribution, giving all South Africans equal access to land both in rural communities and cities.

 Radio Netherlands, the Dutch international service, presents “The land belongs to us – land reform in South Africa”.
 The programme is produced and presented by Eric Beauchemin.

 It’s very threatening.
 You talk about land anywhere in the world, it’s threatening.

 If the need for land is not addressed, there is potential for real violence.